Show all refs matching the name

 git show-ref | grep feature

-# Should show only expected refs### Git Reference Resolution Order
+# Should show only the expected refs### Git reference resolution order

-When you provide a short refname, Git searches in this order:
+When you provide a short refname, Git resolves it against these patterns in order (see gitrevisions):

 2. refs/<refname>